TheDoomfire/chooseinvesting/src/blog/list-of-financial-movies-tv-series-and-documentaries.md

 </figcaption>
 </figure>

+Margin Call is when you are forced to sell an asset.
+Because you have so many loans so if it drops too much you won’t have money to pay back the lender.

 This movie takes place during the early stages of the 2008 great recession.
 Loved it.

 Based on a <b>true story</b>